 7 Nighttime Rituals For Looking Less Puffy & Red In The Morning

-Puffiness doesn't happen to everyone, and some people don't even notice.
-But if it's bothering you, then try these simple tricks at night to ensure a puff-free morning.
+Morning puffiness doesn't happen to everyone, and some people don't even notice or care.
+But if it's something you'd like to avoid, then try these simple tricks at night to ensure a puff-free morning.

 6. Get Rid Of Allergens

 It's no fun waking up in the morning feeling refreshed, only to be met with a puffy reflection in the mirror.
-If this bothers you, then make a few small changes to your sleeping and eating habits, and you'll soon be posting morning selfies with the best of them.
+If it bothers you, make a few small changes to your evening, and you may notice a big difference come morning.